Hospitals and Long-Term Care facilities, Healthcare Provider Offices

 Laura Lambert teaches Pre-Nursing at the Reno campus.
 She earned a Bachelor of Science in Nursing from the University of Oklahoma in Norman, Oklahoma, and a Bachelor of Arts in Journalism from the University of Central Oklahoma in Edmond, Oklahoma.
 Laura previously worked as a Registered Nurse at Integris Deaconess Hospital, and as an Adjunct Health Instructor at Moore Norman Technology Center in Oklahoma City.

-Nicole Meek teaches Pre-Nursing in the Health Sciences Center at the Rockwell campus.
+Nicole Meek teaches Pre-Nursing at the Danforth campus.
 She earned a Bachelor of Science in Nursing degree from Northwestern Oklahoma University in Alva, Oklahoma.
 Nicole previously worked s a Health Careers Instructor at Eastern Oklahoma County Technology Center in Choctaw, Oklahoma, and as a registered nurse at INTEGRIS Health Edmond in Edmond, Oklahoma.